 If you select File > Close, or if you quit MegAlign Pro when just one unsaved project is open, MegAlign Pro will open the Save Resource dialog.
-Click Yes to save changes, No to close/quit without saving changes, or Cancel to return to MegAlign Pro without closing/quitting.
+Click Save to save changes, Don't Save to close/quit without saving changes, or Cancel to return to MegAlign Pro without closing/quitting.

-If you quit MegAlign Pro while multiple unsaved projects are open, MegAlign Pro will instead display the Save Resources dialog.
+If you select File > Close, or if you quit MegAlign Pro when multiple unsaved projects are open, MegAlign Pro will open the Save Documents dialog.

-- To save all changed projects, choose Select All.
-To close all changed projects without saving the updates, pick Deselect All.
-To save only some of the projects, add/remove checkmarks individually. - Click OK to save only the checked projects and to quit MegAlign Pro.
+To save all changed projects, choose Save All.
+To choose which projects to save, choose Save Some.
+To exit from MegAlign Pro without saving any projects, choose Don't Save.
 Click Cancel to return to MegAlign Pro without saving the checked projects.